hushuolin/aws-data-quality-pipeline/data/README.md

 - **Description**: Introduces two new fields (`New-Field-1` and `New-Field-2`) to simulate rapid schema changes.
 - **Purpose**: To evaluate how the system reacts to frequent schema modifications and whether proper logging and notifications are in place.
 - **Fields**: All baseline fields plus `New-Field-1` and `New-Field-2`.

+### 9. Cross-Field Consistency Check (`9_cross_field_consistency.csv`)
+- **Description**: Ensures consistency between `Merchant-ID` and `Merchant-Name` using a predefined mapping.
+- **Purpose**: To test the pipeline's ability to maintain cross-field consistency and validate relationships between related fields.
+- **Fields**: All baseline fields, with consistent mapping between `Merchant-ID` and `Merchant-Name`.

+## Summary
+These datasets cover a wide range of scenarios to thoroughly test the data pipeline's ability to validate schema integrity, data types, and consistency, handle errors gracefully, and manage high-volume data.
+Each dataset targets specific aspects of the data quality requirements, ensuring comprehensive testing for robustness, reliability, and scalability of the fintech data pipeline.